Efficient Model-Based Multi-Agent Mean-Field Reinforcement Learning: Introduction

 \section{Introduction}

 Multi-Agent Reinforcement Learning (MARL) extends the scope of reinforcement learning (RL) to multiple agents acting in a shared system.
-It is receiving considerable attention given a great number of real-world applications including autonomous driving \cite{shalev2016safe}, finance \cite{lee2002stock,lee2007multiagent,Lehalle2019ACorrelations}, social science \cite{castelfranchi2001theory,leibo2017multi}, swarm motion \cite{Almulla2017TwoGames}, esports \cite{vinyals2019grandmaster, pachocki2018openai}, and traffic routing \cite{eltantawy2013Multiagent}, to name a few.
-Despite the recent popularity, analyzing agents' performance in these systems remains a particularly challenging task.
-Due to the inherent interactions among agents, these modern multi-agent systems are typically non-stationary, which results in changing dynamics from the perspective of an individual agent and significantly complicates the analysis.
-Another major challenge is the \emph{combinatorial nature} of MARL since the state and action spaces of these problems grow exponentially with the number of agents.\looseness=-1
+It is receiving considerable attention given a great number of real-world applications including autonomous driving \citep{shalev2016safe}, finance \citep{lee2002stock,lee2007multiagent,Lehalle2019ACorrelations}, social science \citep{castelfranchi2001theory,leibo2017multi}, swarm motion \citep{Almulla2017TwoGames}, e-sports \citep{vinyals2019grandmaster, pachocki2018openai}, and traffic routing \citep{eltantawy2013Multiagent}, to name a few.
+Despite the recent popularity, analyzing agents' performance in these systems remains a particularly challenging task for several reasons including non-stationarity, scalability, competing learning goals, and varying information availability of agents.
+In this work, we target the challenges of \emph{non-stationarity} and \emph{scalability}.
+From the perspective of an individual agent, the dynamics of the system are non-stationary, since other agents update their behaviour, which alters over time how the environment reacts to certain actions of the agent.
+Multi-agent systems also suffer from a \emph{combinatorial nature} due to the exponential growth of the state and action space as the number of agents in the system increases. \looseness=-1